konigle/heroku-gcp-migration/docs/db-migration.md

     - Allocate at least 2 vCPUs and 4 GB RAM for the VM instance.
 Londiste consists of multiple services required to be running and several processes required for initial copy of the database.
     - You can create a separate service account with `Cloud SQL Client` access scope and associate with this VM instance.
     - Make sure the instance is dedicated instance and keep at least 2 GB memory.
 We don't want the agent to run out of memory.
 We went with `e2-standard-2` instance.
-- It is preferable to locate the closer the Heroku Postgres.
+- It is preferable to locate the VM instance closer the Heroku Postgres.
 This can speed up initial copy of the database if the database is large.

 Once the VM is ready,
-1. SSH into the instance and clone this repo in the VM instance.
+1. SSH into the instance and clone this repo.

 ```shell
 gcloud compute ssh --project=<project_id> --zone=<zone> <instance_id>